-- The BSN to DNP option (starting August 2012) is for nurses who have a baccalaureate degree in nursing.
-Award upon successful completion is the DNP degree with a concentration in Family Nurse Practitioner. - The Post-Master's option (starting August 2013) is for individuals already holding a master's degree in a nursing specialty.
-Award upon successful completion is the DNP degree. - The Post-Entry Level Master's option (starting August 2013) is for nurses who have earned an entry-level master's degree in nursing.
+- The BSN to DNP option is for nurses who have a baccalaureate degree in nursing.
+Award upon successful completion is the DNP degree with a concentration in Family Nurse Practitioner. - The Post-Master's option is for individuals already holding a master's degree in a nursing specialty.
+Award upon successful completion is the DNP degree. - The Post-Entry Level Master's option is for nurses who have earned an entry-level master's degree in nursing.
 Award upon successful completion is the DNP degree with a concentration in Family Nurse Practitioner.

 Transcripts must indicate completion of a BS or BA in nursing from a regionally accredited college or university, also accredited by either the National League for Nursing (NLN) or the Commission on Collegiate Nursing Education (CCNE).
+Students in their last semester of their baccalaureate program in nursing may apply for conditional admission.